 Student Exchange Opportunities

-Miami has exchange agreements that provide opportunities for you to enroll directly in academic institutions overseas for one semester or for a full academic year.
-You must be currently enrolled as a full-time student at Miami University to be eligible for application to a university student exchange program.
-In all cases, students maintain their enrollment by paying the full cost of tuition and fees to Miami, therefore creating a place for an international student to come here.
-If you receive financial aid, this arrangement allows you to maintain your eligibility.
+Miami has exchange agreements that provide opportunities for students to enroll directly in academic institutions overseas for one semester or for a full academic year.
+Students must be currently enrolled as a full-time student at Miami University to be eligible for application to a university student exchange program.
+In all cases, students maintain their enrollment by paying the full cost of tuition and fees to Miami, therefore creating a place for an international student to study in Oxford.
+This arrangement allows students to maintain financial aid eligibility.
 Depending on the terms of the agreement, students may also pay room and board charges to Miami and will, in turn, be provided these benefits when studying overseas.
 Academic credit for successful study at approved overseas institutions is guaranteed upon your return.
 Advance approval for the transfer of credit must be obtained in consultation with your academic advisor and with the Study Abroad Office, 214 MacMillan Hall, 513-529-8600.

 Other Overseas Programs: Transfer Credit

 Many American universities and organizations sponsor study abroad programs all over the world.
 Information is available in the Study Abroad Office, 214 MacMillan Hall or online at studyabroad.MiamiOH.edu.
 Contact the Study Abroad Office (513-529-8600, studyabroad@MiamiOH.edu) to speak with an advisor.
 All students should make certain that credits earned will transfer before studying abroad (see Credit Evaluations).